zjttyl/project3-TideChart/README.md

   - Use the `BugBash` label.
   - Include steps to reproduce, expected behavior, and actual behavior.

+## Known Issues
+- **P2: No offline fallback**: Application does not display cached data during API downtime. - Reason: limited time and complexity of implementing offline storage.
+- **P2: Date picker validation styling**: Invalid date range (end date before start) shows alert but lacks visual feedback.
+- **P2: Tide date range**: Data gathered from more than 10 years ago or predicted for more than 10 years in the future will not display.
+(This counts as an invalid date range, and the data is not gatherable from the API.)
+- **P2: Overloading API**: NOAA API is overloaded when graph is created simultaneously with 20+ devices.
+Slows down graph creation significantly.
+- **P2: Selectable tide data range**: Users are able to select non-viable dates from the drop down menu. i.e. dates like 1563.
+- **P3: Grammar/spelling issues**: Information at bottom of the page contains spelling erros.

 ## Version Control
 - **Branch**: `v1.1`
 - **Tag**: `v1.1-bugbash`.